leonjalfon1/sdp-servicemesh/labs/08-exploring-istio.md

 ## Description

-In this lab we will ideploy the book info application and we will explore the observability tools (addons)
+In this lab we will deploy the book info application and we will explore the observability tools (addons)

 ## Instructions